Healthcare

 Companies developing health-related software, applications, or digital health tools may require translations for their interfaces, user manuals, help guides, and technical documentation to cater to a global user base.

-NGOs involved in healthcare initiatives, medical missions, or public health campaigns may require translations for educational materials, health guidelines, public awareness campaigns, and training manuals to reach diverse populations effectively.
+Non-Governmental Organizations (NGOs) involved in healthcare initiatives, medical missions, or public health campaigns may require translations for educational materials, health guidelines, public awareness campaigns, and training manuals to reach diverse populations effectively.